igorms-pro/voyagely/docs/EXECUTIVE_SUMMARY.md

 ## Conclusion

-Wanderly represents a significant opportunity to modernize travel planning through AI and real-time collaboration.
+Voyagely represents a significant opportunity to modernize travel planning through AI and real-time collaboration.
 With a complete technical foundation, clear product vision, and defined go-to-market strategy, the platform is positioned to capture significant market share in the growing travel tech sector.

 The project is currently in the infrastructure phase with all foundational tooling complete.
 Next steps focus on building core features and validating product-market fit through beta testing.